imagej/imagej.github.io/pages/Installing_3rd_party_plugins.md

 ## For users

-  - If the plugin is published on an [ImageJ update site](Update_Sites "wikilink"), you can run  then click the *Manage update sites* button to enable it.
+  - If the plugin is published on an [ImageJ update site](Update_Sites "wikilink"), you can run {% include bc content="Help | Update" %} then click the *Manage update sites* button to enable it.
 Not only does this install the plugins for you automatically, but you will also be notified of any updates whenever they are released.

 <!-- end list -->